mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 40: April 26, 2017

+**Today's Progress**: To add more fun, I'm doing Ruby on Rails tutorials as well.
+Due to school holidays, travels, getting sick I skipped so many days.
+But the good thing is to keep going and going.

+**Thoughts:** TDD is interesting.

+**Link to work:** [Photogram - Instagram clone implemented using TDD] (hhttps://github.com/mandyreal/Photogram-tdd.git)

 ### Day 39: April 2, 2017

 **Today's Progress**: Completed lab on array methods in Swift